-If you are Montclair State University Chinese Program alumni and not yet on our alumni email list, please contact email@example.com!
+If you are a Montclair State University German Program alumni and not yet on our alumni email list, please contact firstname.lastname@example.org!

 My name is John Costello and I graduated from Montclair State University in 2016 with majors in German and Economics and a minor in Math.
 In my third year I studied abroad in Graz, Austria to improve my German and immerse myself in another culture.
 It was one of the best experiences of my life and opened several doors to new opportunities.
 In the following summer, I did an internship in the Saxon State Parliament, working with multiple departments of the administration and visiting the monthly plenary sessions.

 In April 2016 I was awarded an English teaching assistantship by USTA Austria, coordinated by Fulbright Austria for the 2016/2017 academic year.
 I’m currently living in Graz again and teaching in schools in nearby towns.

 The German Department at Montclair State is incredible and has helped me discover and pursue multiple opportunities.
 With the help of the professors, I went from taking Beginner German courses to speaking fluently and working abroad within a few years.
 It’s been an immensely rewarding journey and I’m extremely thankful for the professors, courses, and opportunities provided by the German Department.